Kim Kardashian files skincare, toy trademarks under North West’s name

 In November 2022, it was reported that the SKIMS mogul filed 12 trademarks under Psalm’s name, including for skincare, vitamin supplements, children’s strollers and car seats, watches, books and magazines, baby carriers, clothing, and more.

-She also filed several trademarks for Chicago and Saint for skincare, toy and fashion lines.
+She also filed several trademarks for Chicago and Saint for skincare, toy, and fashion lines.

 Kardashian has previously spoken about North’s talents, which include music and art.